peteroupc/peteroupc.github.io/randomfunc.md

 provided the PDF's values are all 0 or greater and the area under the PDF's curve is 1.</small>

-<small><sup id=Note45>(45)</sup> This page assumes a discrete distribution can produce only integers.
-A discrete distribution can output non-integer values (e.g., `x/y` with probability `x/(1+y)`) as long as the values can be converted to and from integers.
+<small><sup id=Note45>(45)</sup> A _discrete distribution_ is a distribution that associates one or more items with a separate probability.
+This page assumes (without loss of generality) that these items are integers.
+A discrete distribution can produce non-integer values (e.g., `x/y` with probability `x/(1+y)`) as long as the values can be converted to and from integers.
 There are many ways to convert them this way.
 For example, a rational number in lowest terms can be converted to an integer by interleaving the bits of the numerator and denominator.</small>

 <small><sup id=Note46>(46)</sup> This includes integers if `FPExponent` is limited to 0, and fixed-point numbers if `FPExponent` is limited to a single exponent less than 0.